tvaneerd/isocpp/observer_ptr.md

     - `T*` `<` is not a total order
     - `T*` opens up questions about ownership (in many codebases)
     - `T*` allows conversion to `void *`
-    - etc... ie `reinterpret_cast`
+    - etc... ie `reinterpret_cast`...

 3. `observer_ptr` **_extends the type safety of other smart pointers_**

 A smart pointer, when used correctly, ensures safe lifetime management.
 The only (well almost only) way to break the safety of a smart pointer, is improper use of `get()`.
 Since `get()` exposes the underlying pointer, it exposes the responsibility of the smart pointer's invariants, breaking the "air-tight seal" of the smart pointer.

 `observer_ptr` avoids `get()` and allows the invariant to stay protected throughout more code.
 A function that previously used a raw pointer (so as to be used by both `shared_ptr` and `unique_ptr` clients), can now avoid `get()` completely.
-This means `get()` can be pushed to the edge of your codebase - only needed at the border with3rd party APIs that require other pointer types.
+This means `get()` can be pushed to the edge of your codebase - only needed at the border with 3rd party or unchangeable APIs that require other pointer types.

+4. `observer_ptr` makes intent more clear

+From the original proposal (N4282) "it is intended as a near drop-in replacement for raw pointer types, with the advantage that,  as a vocabulary type, it indicates its intended use without need for detailed analysis by code readers". `observer_ptr` makes code more clear, easier to read, alleviating nagging lifetime questions.
+Some codebases can use `T*` to mean non-owning, but many popular 3rd party libraries still use raw pointers with various meanings, thus adding ambiguity to even modern codebases.

-4. `observer_ptr` is a post-modern tool for **_transitioning a codebase_** to more modern C++.
+5. `observer_ptr` is a post-modern tool for **_transitioning a codebase_** to more modern C++.

-This was the reasoning in the original paper.
+This is the reasoning most often mentioned (and sometimes derided).
+NOte that it is listed _fifth_.
 The idea is to review all raw pointers in a codebase, replacing each case with the correct smart pointer (ie `unique_ptr` hopefully, else `shared_ptr`, etc).
 Since this replacement takes time, and not all cases will be fixed at once, "unowned" pointers need a thing to be replaced with (ie `observer_ptr`) else it is hard to know which raw pointers have been reviewed, and which haven't.
 (If *all* owned pointers in a codebase are wrapped with smart pointers, then a raw pointer can mean "unowned".
 But most codebases are still mixed with new and old uses.)

-Prebuttal
+Postbuttal
 ---------

-There was concern about the potential proliferation of smart pointers in the standard.
+Rebuttal rebuttal:  There was concern about the potential proliferation of smart pointers in the standard.
 Although there are a few other potential smart pointers not (yet) in the standard (ie an intrustive_ptr, see P0468), smart pointers have been around for about 20 years, and there really isn't that much variation.
 Boost has shared_ptr and intrusive_ptr, many codebases have something like observer_ptr.
-There is also inout_ptr (P1132), which can be found in many codebases (and is not really a smart pointer, but more of a helper, working alongside smart pointers).
-The list of common, widely used (and thus candidates for standardization) smart pointers is not long.
-Conversely, the more we have, the more useful `observer_ptr` becomes as a common type that works seemlessly with all of them.
+There is also inout_ptr (P1132), which can be found in many codebases (and is not really a smart pointer, but more of a helper, working alongside smart pointers), and also a clone_ptr or value_ptr, now called polymorphic_value (P0201).
+But the list of common, widely used (and thus candidates for standardization) smart pointers is finite and short.
+Ironically, the more we have, the more useful `observer_ptr` becomes as a common type that works seemlessly with all of them.

 Changes